Bill13579/beltout/README.md

+---
+license: mit
+---

 # BeltOut

 They say timbre is the only thing you can't change about your voice... well, not anymore.

 **BeltOut** is **the world's first *pitch-perfect*, zero-shot, voice-to-voice timbre transfer model with *a generalized understanding of timbre and how it affects delivery of performances*.** It is based on ChatterboxVC.

-It is explicitly different from existing voice-to-voice Voice Cloning models, in the way that it is not just entirely unconcerned with modifying anything other than timbre, but is even more importantly *entirely unconcerned with the specific timbre to map into*.
+It is explicitly different from existing voice-to-voice Voice Cloning models, in the way that it is not just entirely unconcerned with modifying anything other than timbre, but is even more importantly *entirely unconcerned with the specific timbre to map into* while still maintaining that separation of timbre and all other controllable performance details.

 This model represents timbre as just a list of 192 numbers, the **x-vector**.
 Taking this in along with your audio recording, the model creates a new recording, guessing how the same vocal sounds and intended effect would have sounded coming out of a different vocal cord.